sushant-suse/longhorn-article/Longhorn_v2.md

 Scheduling policies help optimize performance and maintain high availability.

 ### Thin Provisioning
-Longhorn uses thin provisioning which means that the storage space is allocated on demand.
+Longhorn uses thin provisioning, meaning storage space is allocated on demand.
 Instead of reserving the entire requested storage up front, Longhorn allocates space gradually as data is written.

 hin provisioning helps to efficiently use storage resources as only the actual used space is allocated.
 This is especially helpful in environments where storage usage fluctuates.

 ### Data Locality
 Longhorn attempts to place replicas on nodes that are close to the application pods that are using the volume.
-This helps to minimize the network latency and improves performance.
+This helps minimize network latency and improves performance.
 For example: If a volume’s primary workload runs on Node A, Longhorn ensures at least one replica exists on the same node.
-It helps to reduce network latency since data does not need to travel between nodes.
+It helps reduce network latency since data does not need to travel between nodes.
 Now, if the workload moves to Node B, Longhorn dynamically adjusts replica placement to optimize locality.

 > **Note**: Longhorn follows node affinity rules when scheduling volumes and replicas.
 Longhorn will also attempt to keep replicas on different storage disks, to minimize the impact of disk failure.